 Words

-Their work has been exhibited at the Swiss Institute, Friedman Benda and Patrick Parrish in New York City; Royal Academy of Arts, V&A, Christie’s, Somerset House and the Design Museum in London; RM68 in Beijing; Gallery Sohe in Shanghai; Etage Projects in Copenhagen; Nieuwe Instituut in Rotterdam; Museum für Gestaltung in Zürich, A Palazzo Gallery and Palazzo Monti in Brescia; Barbati Gallery, Biennale Architettura and Biennale Arte in Venice.
+Their work has been exhibited at the Swiss Institute, Friedman Benda and Patrick Parrish in New York City; Royal Academy of Arts, V&A, Christie’s, Somerset House and the Design Museum in London; Lafayette Anticipations in Paris; RM68 in Beijing; Gallery Sohe in Shanghai; Etage Projects in Copenhagen; Nieuwe Instituut in Rotterdam; Museum für Gestaltung in Zürich, A Palazzo Gallery and Palazzo Monti in Brescia; Barbati Gallery, Biennale Architettura and Biennale Arte in Venice.

 Contact ⤻